romrawinjp/chill-blog/README.md

 ## Education

-- **2019-Current** - Master of Science in Engineering and Technology (focusing on Computer Science) Sirindhorn International Institute of Technology, Thammasat University, Thailand.
+- **2019-Current** - Master of Science in Engineering and Technology (focusing on Computer Science) at _Sirindhorn International Institute of Technology, Thammasat University, Thailand._
-- **2016-2019** - Bachelor of Chemical Engineering (First-Class Honor) - Bio-Chemical Engineering
-  Sirindhorn International Institute of Technology, Thammasat University, Thailand.
+- **2016-2019** - Bachelor of Chemical Engineering (First-Class Honor) - Bio-Chemical Engineering at _Sirindhorn International Institute of Technology, Thammasat University, Thailand._
-  - **2018-2019** Exchange Student in Chemical Engineering University of Waterloo, ON, Canada.
+  - **2018-2019** Exchange Student in Chemical Engineering at _University of Waterloo, ON, Canada._